claylevy53/m1-1023-code-solutions/html-tables/html-tables-quiz-notes.md

 - What purpose do the `thead` and `tbody` elements serve?

+The <thead> and <tbody> elements serve specific purposes in HTML tables to improve organization, semantics, and accessibility

+The <thead> element is used to group the header content of the table.

+The <tbody> element is used to group the main data rows of the table.

 - Give two examples of data that would lend itself well to being displayed in a table.

+Employee Information and Product Catalogs

 ## Notes